 Joe's garage: the emotional dimension

-Fine girl, Easy meat, Panty rap, The blue light, Pick me, I'm clean, Peaches III
+Fine girl, Easy meat, Panty rap, Now you see it-now you don't, Dance contest, The blue light, Tinsel town rebellion, Pick me, I'm clean, Bamboozled by love, Brown shoes don't make it (1981), Peaches III

 Shut up 'n play yer guitar: modes

-Five-five-FIVE, While you were out, Soup 'n old clothes, Return of the son, Pink napkins, Canarsie, Why Johnny can't read, The deathless horsie, Canard du jour
+Five-five-FIVE, Shut up 'n play yer guitar, While you were out, Treacherous cretins, Soup 'n old clothes, Gee, I like your pants, Canarsie, The deathless horsie, Pink napkins, Beat it with your fist, Return of the son, Pinocchio's furniture, Why Johnny can't read, Canard du jour

 You are what you is - The dub room special: rock 'n roll and other styles

 Harder than your husband, Doreen, Stevie's spanking, Tengo na minchia tanta, Goblin girl, Society pages, I'm a beautiful guy, Beauty knows no pain, Charlie's enormous mouth, You are what you is, Dumb all over, Heavenly bank account, The meek shall inherit nothing, Jumbo go away, If only she woulda, Drafted again